 A minor eye injury such as a scratch will eventually heal on its own in 1 to 3 days.
 However, more severe cases will take a lot longer and may require medical attention.

-Should I begin my claim within a certain timeframe?
+Should I begin my eye injury compensation claims within a certain timeframe?

 In order to make a compensation claim, you must begin your claim within 3-years.
 Should you fail to begin your claim within the 3-year personal injury claims time limit, then the validity of your case could be affected.